-Much less commercialized than in the UK, Easter celebrations in Italy focus on food, friends and family as well as on the more solemn, religious aspects of the holiday.
-Like many Italian holidays, Holy Week is characterized by rituals and traditions, and celebrated in many diverse ways across Italy, reflecting regional differences.
+Much less commercialised than in the UK, Italian Easter celebrations focus on food, friends and family.
+They also focus on the more solemn, religious aspects of the holiday.
+Like many Italian holidays, Holy Week is characterised by rituals and traditions, and celebrated in many diverse ways across Italy, which reflect the regional differences.

-Here’s our round-up of the 6 most popular Easter treats which they can be found from the top to the toe of the boot, but may vary in size, shape and taste from region to region!
+Here’s our round-up of the six most popular Easter treats, which can be found from the top to bottom of Italy and vary in size, shape and taste from region to region!

 The chocolate is often decorated with even more chocolate and icing before being wrapped in colourful foil and ribbons.
-Even the non-handmade eggs are generally of a better quality than our own mass-produced offerings which we appear in the shops just days after Christmas!
+Even the non-handmade eggs are generally of a better quality than our own mass-produced offerings, which appear in the shops just days after Christmas!

 2) Colomba cakes

 Similar in ingredients and texture to a Christmas Panettone, the Colomba cake is a fluffy, moist cake enriched with candied fruit and raisins and topped with a crunchy almond glaze.
 Baked in the shape of a dove to symbolize Spring time it is traditionally given as a gift or eaten at home over the Easter festivities.

 Every region seems to have its own particular version of the Easter tart and each region knows it by a different name!
 Popular versions include Torta della Pasqualina, Pizza Rustica and Torta di Pasqua.

 A traditional savoury Easter tart is usually encased in filo pastry with a filling made with eggs and often Ricotta cheese, spinach or other seasonal fresh vegetables, parmesan, herbs and onions.
 It’s normally served during the Easter Sunday meal.